 This web site has three features.

 - I have book reviews on the topics of history, political philosophy, religion, and society.
-I read some really cool books, so you should check this out.

 - I lament current events at my weblog, called “Rants“.

-- I explain and defend the main positions of genuine conservatism in several pages (see the links to the right, and the links therein).
+- I explain and defend the main positions of European counter-revolutionary political philosophy in several pages (see the links to the right, and the links therein).
 In particular, explain conservatism and its attitude toward tradition, and I defend the authoritative institutions of the patriarchal family, the monarchical state, and organized religion (including theistic belief, the practice of ritual sacrifice, and the Catholic ethical tradition).
 I also defend the right of regional cultures to exist without pluralizing themselves to death and to their right to defend themselves using censorship.
 Finally, I apply these principles to the United States of America and show how American conservatives can be devoted to their national community while rejecting its alleged founding principles.

 In addition, there is my Preliminaries to Catholicism, aimed at non-Catholics who are curious about Catholicism, not wanting a sales pitch for conversion, but interested in a sympathetic insider’s account of the religion’s distinctive beliefs and intuitions.
 Of course, I would be very happy if you do convert, but even the simple desire to understand the Church is something I admire and wish to facilitate.